Getting Started with Artillery: A Step-by-Step Guide for Load Testing Newbies

 Load testing goes beyond simply running a performance test.
 It involves understanding the various components and factors that influence the performance of your application under different loads.
 By gaining a deeper understanding of load testing, you can design effective testing scenarios and accurately assess the performance of your application.

-There are several factors that can impact the performance of your application during load testing.
-These include:
+Several factors can impact the performance of your application during load testing, including:

 It's important to consider these factors when designing your load testing scenarios to accurately simulate real-world conditions.